bkammerling/ubuild-jekyll/wunder_collections/_drafts/interview-game-changing-hands-on-services-for-maas-providers.md

 Our mission at Ben is “100% fleet readiness for consumers and customers” and we achieve this by offering a full range of services.
 In practice, it looks like this:

-If you’re a car sharing company, then all of your cars have to be clean or else your customers won’t use them.
+If you’re a carsharing company, then all of your cars have to be clean or else your customers won’t use them.
 Or if they do use them, it won’t be for long.
 Next, your cars have to be charged or fuelled in order for a customer to get from A to B, and they have to be located at the right spot at the right time.
-Every once in a while your cars will also be damaged, which makes damage documentation and smart repair necessary.
+Every once in a while your cars will be damaged, which makes damage documentation and smart repair necessary.

 As you can see, there are a lot of services needed to keep a MaaS fleet running smoothly and most of those services have to be performed hands-on by individuals.
 That's what we do.